open-reaction-database/ord-schema/editor/README.md

 Unpack both protobuf and closure-library in this directory so that make can find them.

+To install Node.js and npm, see instructions [here](https://nodejs.org/en/download/).

 To install the python packages for serving,